-We have reviewed the independence of the persons who serve as our directors and nominees for election as directors using the NASDAQ Stock Market independence standards.
+Our Board has reviewed the independence of our directors and nominees using the NASDAQ Stock Market independence standards.
 Based on this review, we have determined that Messrs.
-Harris, Masters, Oakes, Sherman, and Srinivasan and Ms. Cowell and Ms. Roberts are independent.
+Brown, Harris, Masters, Oakes, Sherman, and Srinivasan and Ms. Cowell and Ms. Roberts are independent.